false-schemers/skint/README.md

-# SKINT - Cheap and Fast R7RS Scheme Interpreter
+# SKINT - Cheap and fast R7RS Scheme Interpreter

 SKINT is a portable interpreter for the R7RS Scheme programming language.
 It can be built from five C source files with a single command.
 There is no distributives or packages: